-Cancellations shall be made exclusively through ePoti.
-Should an RU fail to notify a path cancellation in the required timeframe, it shall incur a late cancellation charge in the amount dependent upon time when the cancellation was made.
+Should an RU fail to notify a path cancellation in the required timeframe, it shall incur charge for train path reservation in the amount dependent upon time when the cancellation was made.
 The timeframes and charges are described in more detail in Chapter 5.7.4.
+For partially unrealized train paths - shortening the train path - it is not necessary to cancel the trip.